anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 <!-- Troubleshooting: if new installation on Mac, must be first opened 1x with rightclick and confirm -->

 2. Find out the path to the Python installation for the QGIS app on your local machine.
+That is, find the full path to the `python3.9` application file located in your QGIS installation folder.
 Typically, this will be similar to

 ```
 /Applications/QGIS-LTR.app/Contents/MacOS/bin/python3.9